 Onto the bedroom, now the Bellagio Suite only comes with a king bed.
 However, an additional rollaway bed is available should it be required.

 The bed is incredible, large, well decorated and incredibly comfortable.
-It has the small buffeted seating area at the bottom of the bed, again something we saw in the queen room.
+It has a small buffeted seating area at the bottom of the bed, again something we saw in the queen room.
 However, there’s also a very well situated chez lounge that allows you to sit or lay, relax and watch the fountains, again out of those incredible full-scale windows.

 Another seat off to the corner where the TV is situated, alongside some lovely decorations.
 The side table in particular I thought was brilliant – it’s something I’d purchase for our home.